Movie and Television Review and Classification Board: Television

 On October 6, 2011, in order to encourage parents to supervise and be responsible with their children in watching television, the rating system was reformatted, with one additional rating added.

-The ratings notice are always played before the start or midway of the show.
-The rating voice-overs are usually in Filipino, but predominantly English-language stations have the ratings notice spoken in English (within abroad, GMA Pinoy TV, GMA Life TV, GMA News TV International, Kapatid Channel, AksyonTV International, The Filipino Channel, Cinema One and ANC; only spoken in English).
+The ratings notice and pictogram are shown during the show's timeslot both in English and Filipino.
+For the narration version, they are narrated at the start and midway of the program proper usually in Filipino but predominantly English-language stations have the ratings notice spoken in English (within abroad, GMA Pinoy TV, GMA Life TV, GMA News TV International, Kapatid Channel International, AksyonTV International, The Filipino Channel, Cinema One and ANC; only in English).
 Ratings notices were previously broadcast in a 4:3 aspect ratio, but has since been broadcast in a 16:9 widescreen format.

-The green 'G', blue 'PG' and red 'SPG' graphic/DOG below are usually seen on the lower right or upper left corner of the screen during the entire show.
-All programs shown by the television channels are reviewed and classified by the said board.
-The board may suspend, reject or cancel programs, but cannot revoke broadcast licenses.

-General Patronage ("G")

-G Suitable for all ages.
-Material for television, which in the judgment of the Board does not contain anything unsuitable for children.

-It appears in children's programming, concert specials, and educational programming, as well as some documentaries, home shopping blocks, talent reality shows, and religious programming.

-A pictogram advisory accompanied by full-screen written verbal advisory to the effect that the program is classified as "General Patronage" shall be broadcast for at least 10 seconds immediately before the opening credits of the particular television material classified as such.

-Parental Guidance / Patnubay at Gabay ("PG")

-PG Parental guidance suggested.
-Material for television, which, in the judgment of the Board, may contain some adult material that may be permissible for children to watch but only under the guidance and supervision of a parent or adult.

-The television program classified as "PG" must, in the judgment of the Board, meet the following criteria: